3110/m5stack-image-viewer/README_en_US.md

 ## How to Compile

 Compile in the [PlatformIO IDE](https://platformio.org/platformio-ide) environment.
 Please select the environment appropriate for your model.
-Environments with '-sd' prefix are for devices with an SD card slot.
+Environments with '-sd' prefix are for devices with an microSD card slot.

 | Model            | Environment                 |
 | :--------------- | :-------------------------- |